What licenses does SoundExchange administer/what royalties does SX administer?

 Do unclaimed royalties expire?
 Do I run the risk of losing my royalties if I do not register to receive them within a given amount of time?

 SoundExchange is authorized by regulation to release older, unclaimed royalties to offset our costs.
-We have rarely exercised this authority, but we need your help to spread the word and get recording artists and record labels to register with us.
+You can help us by spreading the word and getting recording artists and record labels to register with us.

 Who pays SoundExchange?
 Can I get a list of services that report to SoundExchange?